AlexGodard/landr-test/README.md

 ## Getting Started

+You should have Node 14.17 or higher installed on your machine.
+If you don't, you can download it from [here](https://nodejs.org/en/download/).
 ```
-git clone REPO_NAME
+git clone git@github.com:AlexGodard/landr-test.git
 npm install
 npm run dev
 ```

-The website should then be accessible at http://localhost:5137.
+The website should then be accessible at http://localhost:5173.

 ## Running tests